 These programs pay for some of the cost of Medicare for seniors and people with disabilities who are not otherwise eligible for Medical Assistance.
-People receiving Medicare pay a monthly premium that is usually deducted from their Social Security check.
-For 2017 the standard monthly premium is $134 (or higher depending on income), but most people pay around $109/month.
-They also pay co-payments for doctor visits and a deductible for hospitalization.
+Medicare Part A covers hospital services.
+There is no monthly premium but there are co-pays and deductibles.
+Medicare Part B covers doctors’ visits and other medical costs.
+There is monthly premium for Medicare Part B which is usually deducted from the individual’s Social Security check.
+For 2022 the standard monthly premium is $170.10.
 The types of costs covered by the Medicare Premium Assistance Program is determined by the applicant’s income level as shown in the chart below.

 - People that have Medicare Part A (elders receiving Social Security Retirement benefits; people who have received Social Security Disability benefits for two years).